enthought/mayavi/docs/source/mayavi/application.rst

       ``--new-window``.

 -o
-      Run Mayavi in offscreen mode without any graphical user interface.
+      Run Mayavi in off-screen mode without any graphical user interface.
-      This is most useful for scripts that need to render images offscreen (for an animation say) in the background without an intrusive user interface popping up.
+      This is most useful for scripts that need to render images off-screen (for an animation say) in the background without an intrusive user interface popping up.
 Mayavi scripts (run via the ``-x`` argument) should typically work fine in this mode.
-Also available through, ``--offscreen``.
+Also available through, ``--off-screen``.

 -x script-file
       This executes the given script in a namespace where we guarantee